Archive Teens’ Social Media and Eating Disorder Statistics Are Scary

 Personal Trainers

-Since the COVID-19 outbreak online personal trainers and “food experts” have become increasingly more active.
-A lot of these online personalities give out free generalized meal plans, your teenager can be tempted to use these.
-These meal plans can be presented as a weekly or monthly challenge, and the influencer has planned what foods to eat at any time of day.
-These plans seem to offer some sort of benefit for your child, but because they are not personalized it’s more harmful than beneficial. infographic shows How social media causes eating disorders
+Since the COVID-19 outbreak, online personal trainers and “food experts” have become increasingly more active.
+A lot of these online personalities give out free generalized meal plans to social media users, and your teenager can be tempted to use these.
+These meal plans can be presented as a weekly or monthly challenge.
+The influencer plans what foods to eat at any time of day.
+These plans seem to offer some sort of benefit for your child, but because they are not personalized, they can be more harmful than beneficial.

 Help Your Child